Chaos, coherence and turbulence: Coherent structures

 Equation \r{eq:ampli_3} also suggests that, when expressed in terms of $\hkappa$, the velocity spectrum to the left of the stability threshold should be similar at all the streamwise stations of the layer.
 This is approximately satisfied in Fig. \ref{fig:force_shl}(a), but the details, and in particular the absolute amplitude, depend on the intensity $|\hu|(0)$ with which each wavenumber is forced at the splitter plate.
-Note that the saturation of the growth of the perturbation is a nonlinear effect, because the spreading of the layer is due to the quadratic Reynolds stresses induced by the perturbations themselves.
+Note that the saturation of the growth of the perturbation is a nonlinear effect, because the thickening of the layer is due to the quadratic Reynolds stresses induced by the perturbations themselves.
 We will meet in the next section cases in which the growth saturation is purely linear.

 The quasi-linear character of the coherent structures soon suggested the possibility of manipulating the layer by exciting or damping the initial perturbations, first for the purpose of research, and later for control.
 As an example of a control application, the growth of the thickness of shear layers in several experiments forced at the splitter plate is compiled in figure \ref{fig:force_shl}(b).
 The initial growth of the shear layer depends of the forcing frequencies and amplitudes but, as soon as the thickness becomes large enough for those initial waves to stop amplifying, the growth ceases until other `natural' initial perturbations become strong enough to resume normal growth.
 We can relate the thickness plateau to the wavelength $\lambda$ of the initial forcing using the linear stability limit in Eq. \r{eq:oster}, which is the dashed horizontal line in figure \ref{fig:force_shl}(b).
-Note that the perturbations in the figure only grow by an amount of the order of Eq. \r{eq:ampli_3} before they saturate.
+Note that the perturbations in the figure only grow by an amount of the order of Eq. \r{eq:ampli_3} from their amplitude at the exit of the splitter plate to their saturation at $\hkappa=\hkappa_s$.